 - Once hot, add the butter and melt.
 Add chicken cubes and cook until golden brown.

-- Add dried herbs and seasoning: Italian seasoning, oregano, thyme, pepper flakes, salt and pepper.
+- Next, add dried herbs and seasoning: Italian seasoning, oregano, thyme, pepper flakes, salt and pepper.
 Stir to combine and cook for 2 minutes, stirring.

 - Add diced onion and garlic, cook for about 3 minutes, stirring occasionally, until the onion is tender and translucent.

-- Add the chicken broth and cream, stir to combine.
+- Then, add the chicken broth and cream, stir to combine.

 - On medium heat, bring to a boil, reduce heat to low, cover and simmer for 10 minutes, stirring occasionally.